-At December 31, 2023, the Company had US net operating loss and tax credit carryforwards of approximately 542,919, which do not have an expiration date and can be carried forward indefinitely.
+At December 31, 2024 and 2023, the Company had US net operating loss carryforwards of approximately \$1,803,555 and \$542,919 respectively, which do not have an expiration date and can be carried forward indefinitely.
 The Company expects to utilize all the net operating losses.
-An additional valuation allowance of \$1,753 at December 31, 2023 reflects capital losses generated which is not expected to utilized in the carrybacks period or the foreseeable future.
-In addition, the Company has \$12,739 of capital losses eligible for carryforward which will begin to expire in 2026.
+The decrease in valuation allowance of \$1,501 at December 31, 2024 reflects expired capital loss carryforward and additional realized gain generated during the year which can be used to offset the existing unrealized losses.
+In addition, the Company has \$47,684 of capital losses eligible for carryforward which will begin to expire upon filing of the 2028 tax return.